 I summarized what I knew about what we’d done to find Kyle.
 I finished by telling what I’d just talked to my mom about.

 “My mother is going to call Kyle’s mom and tell her what I just told you.
-She’s also going to ask her why she needs to get in touch with him.
+I think she’ll ask Kyle’s mom why she needs to get in touch with him.
 I think if we know that it might help, though it’s probably about getting his textbooks for the fall semester.

 “I’m wondering if you and Tom noticed anything maybe unusual about Kyle and Mark too when you picked them up and drove them home.”